twitter/vireo/README.md

 - [libvorbisenc](https://xiph.org/vorbis/doc/vorbisenc/index.html)
 - [libwebm](https://github.com/webmproject/libwebm)

 The following libraries are disabled by default.
-To enable GPL licensed components, `--enable-gpl` flag have to be explicitly passed to `configure` while building Vireo
+To enable GPL licensed components, they have to be present in your system and `--enable-gpl` flag have to be explicitly passed to `configure`

 - [libavformat](https://github.com/FFmpeg/FFmpeg)
 - [libavcodec](https://github.com/FFmpeg/FFmpeg)